jaysonvirissimo/jaysonvirissimo.github.io/README.md

 cd jaysonvirissimo.github.io/
 git checkout development
 ```
+Install dependencies with `npm install`.
-Use `npm start` to run the site locally; `npm test` runs the test suite.
+Use `npm start` to run the site locally.
+`npm test` runs the test suite.

-`./build-resume` will rebuild the HTML and PDF resumes based on changes to the markdown version.
+`./build-resume` rebuilds the HTML and PDF resumes based on changes to the JSON version.

 `./deploy` runs the tests suite and conditionally commits all the static assets to `master` branch and deploys to production.

-The deploy scripts assume you are running macOS with Homebrew.
+The deploy scripts assume you are running macOS with Homebrew + Ruby.